lfarroco/verbo-lang/test/guild/models/monster.md

 These are the properties for a monster:

-- id string - The unique identifier for the monster.
+- name: The name of the monster.
-- name string - The name of the monster.
+- level: The level of the monster (1 to 100).
-- level integer - The level of the monster.
+- health: The health of the monster.
-- health integer - The health of the monster.
+- attack: The attack of the monster.

-- attack integer - The attack of the monster.
+Relationships:

-- locations array - The list of location ids where the monster can be found.
+- A monster can drop from a list of multiple items.